The Goat Life: Filming

 The next schedule began in April 2022 at Timimoun in the Sahara desert, Algeria.
 As per their plan, they needed 40 days in Algeria and another 35 days in Jordan.
 Algerian schedule continued to May.
 In the same month, shooting relocated to Wadi Rum, Jordan.
 Jordanian schedule was completed on 14 June, thus concluding the film's international schedules.
 Filming went to Perunad, Ranni, Kerala on 22 June for the final schedule.
 Jail sequence was shot there on set.
-Filming in its entirety was wrapped up on 14 July 2022.
+Filming in its entirety wrapped up on 14 July 2022.
 K. U. Mohanan and Sunil K. S. were the cinematographers, Resul Pookutty was the sound designer, A. Sreekar Prasad was the editor, Stephy Zaviour was the costume designer, and Ranjith Ambady was the makeup artist.
 In October 2022, Prithviraj told to Variety that the film is undergoing post-production and is aiming for a film festival slot in 2023.

 Music

 The original score and songs for the film were composed by A. R. Rahman in his third film in Malayalam after Yoddha (1992) and Malayankunju (2022).
 The soundtrack featured four songs and an instrumental track with lyrics by Rafeeq Ahamed.
 A grand audio launch function of the film was held on 10 March 2024 at the Adlux International Convention Centre in Angamaly, with the film's cast and crew members along with prominent celebrities in attendance.
 However, except for the promotional video song "Hope" which released on social media platforms on the same day, the soundtrack was released a week later.